 The short answer

 Client-owned infrastructure means every account in your growth stack is created in your name, paid from your card, and held under your login.
 The operator runs the machine as a user, not as a landlord.
 If the relationship ends tomorrow, you log in, change the admin seat, and the entire system keeps running.
 This is design principle one of the Growth Infrastructure Method: own the data layer, not the vendor.
-It is the reason Track A is the default delivery model at Imperium Growth Partners, and the reason Track B ships with a Transfer Guarantee rather than a managed-forever arrangement.
+It is the default delivery model at Imperium Growth Partners, and the reason the Transfer Guarantee exists in every contract.

 Why this matters